lemonde/angular-ckeditor/README.md

 - "ckeditor" Specify editor options.
 Accepts an Object.
 - "ng-model" Binded scope variable.
 - "ready" Called when the editor is completely ready.
 Accepts an Angular expression.
+- Inline editing mode is enabled if element has a `contenteditable` attribute set to true.

 ## License